jgraph/www.diagrams.net-source/doc/faq/migrate-drawio-jira.md

 ## Migrating attachment format

-- Note only perform this step when the Jira on-prem instance is directly going to be migrated to cloud afterwards, it should be set read-only after this point.
+- Note: only perform this step when the Jira on-prem instance is directly going to be migrated to cloud afterwards, it should be set read-only after this point.
 - This is a one-way operation, there is no undo.
 Always test on a clone of production prior to the production instance.
 - In the admin manage apps page, select draw.io configuration on the left-hand side, then select the "server to cloud migration" tab.